jimsynz/wafer/README.md

 Wafer implements the [GPIO](https://hexdocs.pm/wafer/Wafer.GPIOProto.html) and [Chip](https://hexdocs.pm/wafer/Wafer.Chip.html) protocols for [ElixirALE](https://hex.pm/packages/elixir_ale)'s GPIO and I2C drivers, [Circuits.GPIO](https://hex.pm/packages/circuits_gpio) and [Circuits.I2C](https://hex.pm/packages/circuits_i2c).
 Implementing it for SPI should also be trivial, I just don't have any SPI devices to test with at the moment.

-Documentation for the master branch can always be found [here](https://jimsy.gitlab.io/wafer/).
+Documentation for the main branch can always be found [here](https://jimsy.gitlab.io/wafer/).

 Some examples of how to use this project:
  - [Augie](https://gitlab.com/jimsy/augie), a hexapod robot.